 In New York State, any circus monkey can become a paralegal or even a basic Litigation Paralegal.
 It’s at a point when you begin drafting motions without copying and pasting you can start labeling yourself as a litigation paralegal or a real paralegal.
 But at that stage, you need at least some form of intelligence.
 There are four levels of being a Paralegal:

-1. Legal Aide – Responsible for basic filing, some correspondence, medical records requests.
+1. Legal Aide – Responsible for basic filing, some correspondence, and medical records requests.

 2. Paralegal – Responsibilities may include basic litigation such as Summons and Verified Complaints, intake processing, case write-ups, and No-Fault Processing.